 Distinguishing deductible travel from non-deductible commuting is critical for gigging musicians.

-Commuting (Non-Deductible): Driving from your personal home to a local venue where you play regularly.
+Commuting (Non-Deductible): Driving from your personal home to a local venue where you play regularly, unless your home office qualifies as your principal place of business.

 Business Transportation (Deductible): Trips from your principal place of business (your qualifying home studio) to venues, rehearsals, or client meetings.